 Since embarking into the world of Surplus Lines, I realized that our states and their surplus lines associations all want to help us stay compliant with state laws and regulations.
 They want to be a resource for us to go to when we have questions related to reporting, policy structure, and more.
 They take that responsibility seriously.
 They don't only want to feed you the proverbial fish; they want to teach you how to fish.

 How do brokers bring business through the door?
 By building relationships with their Agents.
 Building relationships with their agents allows them to better understand their needs, their client base, and their areas of specialty.
 How do personal relationships and friendships last?
 By building relationships based on trust, openness, and communication.
-How do coworkers work amongst each other accomplishing the department or companies overall goals?
-By open communication, respect for each other, and understanding the company goals and individual perspective.
+How do coworkers work amongst each other to accomplish the department or companies overall goals?
+By open communication, respect for each other, and understanding the company goals and individual perspectives.
 This is true of all relationships, no matter what type: coworker to coworker, between friends, broker to agent, or regulator to filer.
 Positive relationships are built on a foundation of understanding the individual, open communication, and mutual respect.

 Genuine Interest in the Individual